It would have been fun to post a What I Ate Wednesday from Italy…

 Walter came out again to give us a kitchen tour.
 He thoughtfully explained each station and process.
 Chef Walter is a big fan of preparing meats sous vide.

-Sous vide is a French technique where you vacuum seal items in plastic bags and place them in water to cook.
+Sous vide is a French technique developed for modern cooking in the 70′s by Dr. Bruno Goussalt, and later his company, Cuisine Solutions.
+The process works by having food vacuum sealed in plastic bags and placed in water to cook.
 The water is kept at a steady temperature, allowing items to cook evenly and making them virtually impossible to over cook.

 Followed by the dish inspired by Wolfgang Puck: Sesame-encrusted Amberjack fish with julienned fresh vegetables, wasabi, and passion fruit sauce.